 Media is very popular, but also very challenging.
 In order to successfully complete both Units, you will need to commit to undertaking a substantial amount of work outside the course lessons.
-This work should focus on practising and developing your skills in chosen mediums such as using Photoshop, filming, taking photos and editing.
+This work should focus on practicing and developing your skills in chosen mediums such as using Photoshop, filming, taking photos and editing.
 You will also need to keep up to date with your weekly work submissions and keep in regular contact with your teacher.
 You should spend at least 6-8 hours a week on your media work.

 Submission of work is done online.

-Communication can be achieved via phone, text, email, online lessons, screencasts and the DECVonline environment.
+Communication can be achieved via phone, text, email, online lessons, screencasts and the VSVonline environment.
 Your teacher is able to send links, extra resources, remind you of deadlines and respond to your questions quickly.

 Things you can do now